ZhengjiWang125/ClusteringAnalysis/README.md

 This is for my internship.

-The goal is to do clustering on potentail buyer by focusing on the features in the gable.
+The goal is to do clustering on potentail buyer by focusing on the features in the excel file.
 And also do analysis on each clustering group.

 The things I did: